Earth Tube Cooling Length Calculator

 As air flows through a long pipe, it exchanges heat with the surroundings.
 The temperature difference between the air and the ground is largest near the inlet and shrinks along the pipe.
 That produces diminishing returns: every extra meter helps less than the previous meter as the outlet temperature approaches the ground temperature.
 In an idealized steady-state model, the air temperature approaches (but never goes below) the ground temperature.

-Governing relationship
+Governing relationship and the length formula

 With a constant overall heat transfer coefficient and constant properties, the outlet temperature can be modeled as an exponential approach to the ground temperature: